 This is an initial public offering of shares of our common stock.
-We are offering 5,090,909 shares of our common stock.
+We are offering 4,000,000 shares of our common stock.
 Prior to this offering, there has been no public market for our common stock.
-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "KMPH."
-The initial public offering price is \$11.00 per share.
+We have applied for listing of our common stock on The NASDAQ Global Market under the symbol "KMPH."
+We expect the initial public offering price to be between \$12.00 and \$14.00 per share.